 • Why certain work can’t be done

-• Why independence limits what assistance an auditor can provide
+• Why does independence limit what assistance an auditor can provide

 • Why additional work may require a separate engagement